-In 2017, more than 45,500 readers have viewed our report, and we contine to take steps to improve the visibility of our Sustainability Report.
+In 2018, we continued to take steps to improve the visibility of our Sustainability Report.

-Globally SABIC maintains membership in a number of industry and trade associations, including the Gulf Petrochemicals and Chemicals Association (GPCA), the International Council of Chemical Associations (ICCA), the American Chemistry Council (ACC),

-Plastics Europe, the European Chemical Industry Council (CEFIC) and World Plastics Council.
+Globally SABIC maintains membership in a number of industry and trade associations, including the Gulf Petrochemicals and Chemicals Association (GPCA), the International Council of Chemical Associations (ICCA), the American Chemistry Council (ACC), Plastics Europe, the European Chemical Industry Council (CEFIC) and World Plastics Council.
 For sustainability engagement, we participated in multiple working groups within the World Business Council for Sustainable Development (WBCSD) and we are signatories to the UN Global Compact.
 Finally, we participate in sustainability performance platforms such as EcoVadis, and the CDP Supply Chain Program (formerly Carbon Disclosure Project; private response).

-We recognize that our stakeholder engagement strategy is in its formative stage based on bilateral relationships with different individuals.
+We recognize that our stakeholder engagement strategy is in its formative stage-based on bilateral relationships with different individuals.
 We will continue to solicit input from a cross-section of stakeholders with respect to our effectiveness at communicating our sustainability performance and impacts.